My Holy Rosary family,

 Advent Confession Schedule

-Solemn Vespers and Benediction with the Blessed Sacrament offered each Sunday during Advent:
+Solemn Vespers and Benediction with the Blessed Sacrament offered on the first three Sundays during Advent (the fourth Sunday of Advent is Christmas Eve):

 Every Wednesday and Friday 1:00pm – 6:00pm with Confessions from 5:00pm-6:00pm